Allan Hancox

-Allan Robin Winston Hancox (1932 – 1 January 2013) was a Chief Justice of Kenya.
+Allan Robin Winston Hancox, CBE (1932 – 1 January 2013) was a Chief Justice of Kenya.
 He served between 1989 and 1993, and was succeeded by Fred Kwasi Apaloo.

 Early career

 Born and educated in England, Justice Hancox first joined the judiciary as a magistrate in Kenya Colony in 1957.
 He subsequently worked in Nigeria, before returning to Kenya in 1963 as a senior resident magistrate.
 In 1969, he was appointed a High Court Judge.

 Hancox Commission

-In 1986 the then President Daniel arap Moi appointed Justice Hancox as the only member of a Commission Inquiring into the Insurance Industry.
+In 1986, the then President Daniel arap Moi appointed Justice Hancox as the only member of a Commission Inquiring into the Insurance Industry.

+Honour

+He was conferred a C.B.E. in the 1994 New Year Honours List.

 Retirement and death

 He retired to live in Guernsey and became Assistant Magistrate for ten years.
 He died aged 80 years at the Aga Khan hospital in the town of Kisumu.